na-na-hi/renget/archive/reedfag.md

 !!! info
 	Recent Updates:
+	20.02.24: Updated Iadakan and Ben because they were the most out of character ones I've made excluding Liz.
 	22.01.24: Updated the lorebooks.
 Shoutout to [crimson](https://rentry.org/Snoot-Delucks) for expanding mine.
 	18.01.24: Added the Disco Elysium Skills JB addon and updated the formatting on some of my older ones.
 Updated Nick's and Trish's images.
 	15.11.23: Updated the snoot lorebook entries and added the catbox links.
 Updated Naser's description.
 Wrote another greeting for Judee.